saswattulo/SecurePIX/README.md

 ## Overview

 SecurePIX is an image encryption and decryption tool that allows users to protect their images by applying a combination of color transformation and grid scrambling.
 The app uses simple algorithms to scramble image sections and apply a color offset to securely encrypt the image.
-It also allows the user to decrypt the image back to its original form using the pattern key and color offset embedded in the image's metadata.

 ## Features